 When they saw the signal fire blazing atop Mount Parnassus, the people of Delphi believed that the men they had watched march off to war a decade before would return from Troy within a matter of weeks.
 But this was not to be, for Athena and the other gods held fast in their determination to punish the Greeks for the disrespect they had shown for the laws of men and gods alike.
 Zeus sent a rain of thunderbolts down upon the Greek fleet on its first night at sea, just as he had promised Athena he would.
-Their ships smashed together in the chaos, such that the next morning the water on which the fleet had sailed was strewn with corpses, like flowers sprouting from a meadow of blue.
+Many of their ships were smashed to pieces, such that the next morning the water on which the fleet had sailed was strewn with corpses, like flowers sprouting from a meadow of blue.
 The fleet’s remnants were scattered across many leagues, left to straggle toward home alone in the face of Poseidon’s waves and squalls, which threatened always to blow them into the jagged reefs of one unknown shoreline or another.

-But long before Odysseus’s strange story reached Delphi, there came many other tales of woe which involved the conquerors of Troy.
+But long before the story of Odysseus’s terrifying adventures reached Delphi, there came many other tales of woe involving the conquerors of Troy.
 One of these was carried there by an old man from the city of Argos, who arrived with distress written all over his features.
 When the people asked him his name, he waved the question away.
 “Never mind that.
 I must find Orestes.
 Can you tell me where he is?”

 Orestes was the son of King Agamemnon of Argos.
 He had grown from boyhood into manhood while his father was away in Troy, and was staying now with one Strophius, a brother-in-law of Agamemnon; Strophius was himself the king of the entire region of Phocis, in which the town of Delphi lies.
 Orestes didn’t dwell in Delphi proper, but he was easy enough to call via messenger.
 Thus the people of Delphi sent their visitor from Argos to the town elder, who could arrange to do just that.
 But the elder wasn’t willing to do so without a good reason.
 “Please, sit,” he said to the stranger in his audience room.
 “Men of our age shouldn’t let ourselves get too agitated.
 Tell me calmly why you believe your mission is so urgent, and then we can decide together whether it warrants sending an emergency message to the young prince.”